cisagov/ScubaGear/baselines/sharepoint.md

 This section provides policies for restricting custom scripts execution.

+### Policies

 #### MS.SHAREPOINT.4.1v1
 Users SHALL be prevented from running custom scripts on personal sites (aka OneDrive).

 <!--Policy: MS.SHAREPOINT.4.1v1; Criticality: SHALL -->
-- _Rationale:_ Scripts in OneDrive folders run in the context of the user visiting the site and have access to everything the user can access.
+- _Rationale:_ Scripts in OneDrive folders run in the context of user visiting the site and have access to everything users can access.
 By preventing custom scripts on personal sites, administrators block a path for potentially malicious code execution.
 - _Last modified:_ June 2023

 #### MS.SHAREPOINT.4.2v1
 Users SHALL be prevented from running custom scripts on self-service created sites.

 <!--Policy: MS.SHAREPOINT.4.2v1; Criticality: SHALL -->
-- _Rationale:_ Scripts on SharePoint sites run in the context of the user visiting the site and have access to everything the user can access.
+- _Rationale:_ Scripts on SharePoint sites run in the context of users visiting the site and therefore provide access to everything users can access.
 By preventing custom scripts on self-service created sites, administrators block a path for potentially malicious code execution.
 - _Last modified:_ June 2023

 ### Resources